mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 letters.indexOf('b'); // returns 1;
 ```

-In the event that an element is not in the array, `indexOf` will return `-1`.
-It can't return `0`—a falsy value—because that's a valid index.
+In the event that an element is not in the array, `indexOf()` will return `-1` (it can't return `0` — a falsy value — because `0` is a valid array index, hence using -1 in this case.)
 To assert that an element is in the array, we can check to make sure its index is _not_ `-1`.

 ```js
 ['a', 'b', 'c'].indexOf('a') !== -1;